centro/transis/README.md

 ```

 Our `Post#tagNames` prop depends on the `name` props of all of its associated `Tag`s.
 You can see
-that when the `tags` array is maniptulated, observers of the `tagNames` prop are notified.
+that when the `tags` array is manipulated, observers of the `tagNames` prop are notified.
 Also,
 when any currently associated `Tag` has its `name` prop changed the `tagNames` observers are still
 notified.